The Martian Chronicles: Plot

 "The Off Season" is the story of former Fourth Expedition crewman Sam Parkhill, who is a character in "—And The Moon Be Still As Bright", and his wife Elma, and their encounters with Martians as they prepare to open the first hot dog stand on Mars, which is decorated with glass Sam broke off old Martian buildings.
 The Parkhills hope to become wealthy because one hundred thousand new emigrants are expected to arrive to establish Earth Settlement 101 nearby, though Elma points out that the new inhabitants will be Mexican and Chinese nationals.
 The couple is unaware that Earth is on the brink of global war because their radio is broken.

 During the evening, the Parkhills are approached by a Martian they spoke to earlier that day.
 The Martian learns the Parkhills do not know about the situation on Earth and as the Martian says he wants to show Sam a bronze tube that appears in the Martian's hand.
 Sam shoots the Martian dead with a gun believing the tube is a weapon.
 However, Elma discovers the tube contains a document written with Martian hieroglyphics neither of them understand.
 As Sam tells Elma that the Earth Settlement will protect him from Martians, Elma sees twelve Martian sand ships approaching and Sam believes the Martians want to kill him.
 Sam takes Elma onto a Martian sand ship he purchased at an auction and learned to operate, and takes off to a town for protection.
 As Sam's sand ship sails, a young woman appears on the ship's tiller bench.
 The woman, a vision, tells Sam to return to the hot dog stand.
-Sam refuses and tells the women to get off his ship.
+Sam refuses and tells the woman to get off his ship.
 The vision argues that the ship is not his and claims it as part of the Martian world.
 Sam shoots the vision and it vanishes after breaking into crystals and vaporizing.
 Elma is disappointed in Sam and asks him to stop the ship, but Sam refuses.
 In frustration and to display his might, Sam destroys the crystal ruins of a Martian city by shooting them as the sand ship passes by, though Elma is unimpressed and then falls unconscious.